elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 ```

 That means whenever we pass `0` as an argument to our function, we don't really
 need to perform any addition.
-That means we can add a new clause of our
+We can add a new clause for our `add/2` function
-function that handles cases where the first argument is `0`:
+that handles cases where the first argument is `0`:

 ```elixir
 def add(0, y), do: y